TokenMarketNet/sto/docs/source/index.rst

 Security Token Manager documentation
 ====================================

-This is the documentation for Security Token Manager open source project.
-The project provides command line tools and programming interfaces to interact and integrate security tokens.
+This is the documentation for Security Token Manager.
+This open source project provides tooling and programming interfaces to interact and integrate security tokens on Ethereum and other blockchains.

 .. image:: screenshots/overview.png
     :width: 800 px